voxpupuli/crafty/CONTRIBUTING.md

 ## Adding code

-- create a fork
+- Create a fork
-- create a branch
+- Create a branch
-- do your thing
+- Do your thing
 - [Please sign all your commits](https://docs.github.com/de/authentication/managing-commit-signature-verification)
-- create a PR
+- Create a PR
-  - reference issues if applicable
+  - Reference issues if applicable

 ## Found a bug?

-- please open an issue
+- Please open an issue
-- if you are able to fix it you also can open a PR (see above)
+- If you are able to fix it you also can open a PR (see above)